InsideLoop/InsideLoop/doc/Array.rst

 it might be useful to get a raw pointer to the first element of the array.
 This can be done with the :cpp:`data()` and :cpp:`Data()` methods.
 The first one returns a pointer to const while the second one returns a pointer that can be used to write to the array.
-Here is a typical call to a C library:
+Here is a typical call to a C library where we assume that the size of the array fits into an :cpp:`int`:

 .. code-block:: cpp